zehnm/aoostar-rs/README.md

 - [x] Reverse engineer the LCD serial protocol to provide open screen software.
     - Utilize the official AOOSTAR-X display software by sniffing USB communication, using `strace`, and decompiling the Python app.
 - [x] Document known commands so clients in other programming languages can be written.
-- [ ] Eventually, create a Rust crate for easy integration into other Rust applications.
+- [ ] Eventually, publish a Rust crate for easy integration into other Rust applications.

 **Out of scope:**